PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 08:13:58
+Last updated: 2024-04-06 08:14:32
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: Even in sin, you can still be a saint. - Don Neto